krancour/brignext/PROPOSAL.md

 ### Security Risks

-Brigade's abstraction between users and Kubernetes being as thin as it is poses a security risk.
+Brigade's abstraction between users and Kubernetes being as thin as it is poses an inherent security risk.
 Because the `brig` CLI is useless without Kubernetes cluster credentials, all Brigade users must have such credentials and, minimally, be granted read access to `Secret` resources within Brigade's namespace.

-With the author wishing for Kubernetes expertise not to remain a _de facto_ prerequisite, it is prudent to contemplate the potential folly of granting any level of cluster access to a novice user.
-Even if Kubernetes expertise were to remain a given, there is obvious risk in granting even _read_ access to `Secret` resources within Brigade's namespace, since it is likely to host projects _other than the users' own._ With such permissions, users too easily gain access to one another's project-level secrets and the inherent risk in that cannot be overstated.
+If Brigade hosts any projects other than the users' own, that user can too easily access their secrets and the risk that presents cannot be overstated.

-N.B.
-1: The current workaround for this is to run a separate Brigade instance for each project or logical group of projects, which is resource-intensive.
+N.B.: The current workaround for this is to run a separate Brigade instance for each project or logical group of projects, which has the potential to become a resource drain as the number of projects increases.

-N.B.
-2: Isolating each Brigade project to its own namespace has been among Brigade's most requested features.
+N.B.: Isolating each Brigade project to its own namespace has been among Brigade's most requested features.

+Since the author additionally wishes for Kubernetes expertise not to remain a _de facto_ prerequisite, it is also worth weighing the risks posed by granting _any_ level of cluster access to a novice user.

+These factors strongly point to the need for better isolation between projects, and an access control model that is viable for users who are not granted direct access to the cluster.

 Refer to: